kholia/DDX/Manual-for-DDX.md

   - Traditional "12V" battery (4S LFP or 3S Li-ion or lead-acid)

-  - 21v input is also fine, and produces more power
+  - 20v input (typically via PD 3.0) is also fine, and produces more power

 - An antenna